valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 You can find the full project on [Github][1].

+## MVP-R

+MVP is the simplest one of the following, its biggest issue is not providing routing capabilities so the Presenter on top of handling User Interaction and communicating with the netork service/persistance layer has to handle the navigation flow as well.
+With the addition of a Router we solve this problem.

+The ViewController acts as a view that gets esposed to the presenter as a protocol (as it happens in VIPER).
+The Presenter handles the business logic and dispatches the changes back to the view (controller) for display.
+The router handles the navigation.

+//TODO:

+## MVC

+//TODO:

 ## What should I use?

 You should not just use of architecture and stick with it no matter what.
-What architecture to use depends heavily on what kind of application you're building and what it is trying to do.
+What architecture to use depends heavily on what kind of application you're building and what it is trying to make.

 An application that shows a couple of screens from a JSON request is completely different from an application that handles a social networking application with user login, registration, front page, timeline, private messaging, ...

 Getting so stuck with one architecture and using it everywhere indiscriminately means fitting a round peg in a square hole.